BengtGustafsson/P0365-Prefix-for-and-postfix-indexing/README.md

 It was decided not to offer any direct syntax to create a slice of a pack by somehow specifying starting and ending indices.
 This decision was based on the fact that for expressions and pack indexing handles most cases where such slices would be useful.

-It was decided not to extend pack indexing to non-packs as for expressions handle these cases without having to resort to transforming a built in indexing operator (a language feature) to a `std::get<>` call (a library feature).
+It was decided not to extend pack indexing to non-packs as suggested in P0535 as for expressions handle these cases without having to resort to transforming a built in indexing operator (a language feature) to a `std::get<>` call (a library feature).

 Interaction with other proposals and possible proposals